-Winner of Six Awards, Yili Further Elevated Its Profile as A World-Leading Innovator
+Winner of Six Awards, Yili Further Elevated Its Profile as a World-Leading Innovator

 Developing health products through consumer-centric innovation

-For consumers to freely enjoy cheese without storage limitations, Yili developed the "Best Cheese" winner—the ambient cheese lollipop, which is rich in nutrition and can be safely stored at room temperature.
+For consumers to freely enjoy cheese without storage limitations, Yili developed the "Best Cheese" winner -- the ambient cheese lollipop, which is rich in nutrition and can be safely stored at room temperature.
 Revisiting traditional Chinese aesthetics, the Xujinhuan 3D Fresh Milk Ice Cream has been designed into the elegant shape of a Chinese fan, featuring traditional painting carved on the surface.
 Developed with global high-quality milk and ingredients, the beautiful look is also accompanied by good flavor and nutrition.
-For middled-aged and the elderly men, a group more focused on bone health and physical fitness, the Shuhua Lactose—Free Milk for Dad includes 50% more natural calcium, vitamin D and taurine.
+For middle-aged and the elderly men, a group more focused on bone health and physical fitness, the Shuhua Lactose -- Free Milk for Dad includes 50% more natural calcium, vitamin D and taurine.
 Applying Yili's patented technology of LHT lactose hydrolysis, the product also addresses the problem of lactose intolerance that is common among Asian consumers.

 Talking about dairy's role in addressing climate change, Dr. Yun said, "Embracing the tide of sustainable development across the globe, Yili has rolled out net-zero carbon products and factories, issued the Roadmap to a Net-Zero Carbon Future, and joined hands with our partners throughout the industrial chain to build a net-zero carbon future."